Take a trip to the Grand-Est

 Located at an altitude of 660 meters, close to the city center, Lake Gérardmer is the largest lake in the Vosges.
 In fine weather, you can do all kinds of activities such as sailing, canoeing, paddle boating, rowing, and trout fishing.
 You can even swim here, or simply enjoy a relaxing moment on one of the white sand beaches.
 A very pleasant and perfectly marked trail will take you the 6 kilometers around the shores of the lake.

 A Lorraine town in the center of the Meuse, Verdun’s history is permanently marked by the First World War.
 For ten months in 1916 the town was home to the infamous battle that left 300,000 dead.
 Many sites have been preserved in commemoration.
 Most notably the Douaumont fort, occupied early-on by the Germans, and the fort of Vaux, which served as an observatory and place of fierce resistance for monitoring the battle.
 You can also visit the city’s underground citadel.
 Built between 1890 and 1893, its galleries reached up to 7 kilometers at the end of the war and could accommodate up to 2000 men.
-The logistical headquarters were located here. tour guides of Verdun and the Grand-Est are there to accompany you and explain in detail what happened in its historic places
+The logistical headquarters were located here. local guides of the Grand-Est are there to accompany you and explain in detail what happened in its historic places

 Don’t hesitate to take the Alsatian wine route, as you will be charmed by the small villages you will pass through.
 Don’t miss the quaint village of Kaysersberg, with its magnificent history.
 You will enjoy vintage half-timbered building facades, cobbled streets, and ruins of the 13th-century imperial castle which offer a magnificent view of the river.
 It was thanks to these military forts that the whole valley could be monitored back in the day.